Gaming industry under DDoS attack. Get DDoS protection now. Start onboarding

 Vibe coding is here to stay, and for good reason.
 It unlocks creativity and accelerates delivery.
 But it also invites mistakes that attackers can exploit.
 Rather than fight the vibe, cybersecurity leaders must adapt: automating protections, partnering with devs, and building a culture where shipping fast doesn't mean shipping insecure.

 Want to secure your edge-built AI or fast-moving app infrastructure?
-Gcore’s Edge Security platform offers robust, low-latency protection with next-gen WAAP and DDoS mitigation to help you innovate confidently, even at speed.
+Gcore’s Edge Security platform offers robust, low-latency protection with next-gen WAAP security and DDoS mitigation to help you innovate confidently, even at speed.
 As AI and security experts, we understand the risks and rewards of vibe coding, and we’re ideally positioned to help you secure your workloads without slowing down development.

 Into vibe coding?
 Talk to us about how to keep it secure.